 Take a look the comments below from real people who are experiencing depression caused by their relationships.

 I’m so exhausted and I try so hard to care for our home and our family...I don't know what to do anymore...I’m stuck.
 He never wanted me to work after the baby so I have no money and no options.
 I feel so lost and alone.
 Is there anything I can do?” -Amanda

-Sound familiar?
-Or maybe this one rings a bell.
+Or maybe this one strikes a familiar note.